 Some sauna owners use a combination of lava rock and basalt.
 A common method is layering dense stones at the bottom for long-term heat, with lighter lava stones on top to create softer steam during the session.

-This layered approach balances heating performance and comfort, especially for outdoor saunas in colder climates where heat retention is essential.
+This layered approach balances heating operation and comfort, especially for outdoor saunas in colder climates where heat retention is essential.

-Pouring water over properly selected sauna stones creates a clean, smooth steam that enhances warmth and relaxation.
+Pouring water over properly selected sauna stones creates a clean, smooth steam that creates warmth and relaxation.

 What Not to Use as Sauna Rocks